 In TDHF, $^{96}$Zr remains spherical until it reaches the minimum separation distance, where the tails of nuclear densities have the greatest overlap, after which the nuclei separate and it begins to develop a prolate quadrupole moment along the collision axis.
+Unlike in TDSLDA, in TDHF the wavefunction of $^{96}$Zr is an ordinary Slater determinant, in which the lowest orbitals are fully occupied.
+As a result, $^{96}$Zr is much more resilient to changing it's ground-state deformation, until the nuclei make contact and can exchange nucleons.
 At a fixed separation distance, the prolate deformation allows for a greater overlap of the nuclear densities, relative to the oblate deformation, extending the time for the nuclei to interact.
 This is shown in the inset of Fig.~\ref{fig:ntrans} where the minimum integrated neutron density between the nuclei is given by,

 with $z$ representing the collision axis.
 Both the greater overlap of the densities and the longer interaction time lead to a larger mean transfer for $^{40,48}$Ca + $^{96}$Zr in TDHF relative to TDSLDA, as shown in Fig.~\ref{fig:ntrans}.
 The direction of neutron transfer from $^{96}$Zr to $^{40}$Ca is expected from the equilibration of the N/Z ratio.
 On the other hand, the direction of neutron transfer from $^{96}$Zr to $^{48}$Ca is either the result of mass equilibration or the difference in chemical potentials, which is -7.0 MeV for $^{48}$Ca and -6.2 MeV for $^{96}$Zr for TDSLDA.